top of page

 What Are Precast Concrete Lintels?

-• High compressive strength for structural safety
+• High compressive strength for load-bearing performance

-• Steel reinforcement to handle tensile stresses
+• Internal steel reinforcement to resist tensile stresses

-• Standardized sizes for quick and easy installation
+• Standardized dimensions for efficient installation

 When to Use Precast Lintels

-Comparing Lintel Materials
+Comparing Common Lintel Materials in Ontario

 Material